 The museum features a host of industries that have been pivotal to Bruges, including tapestries, lace, ceramics, furniture and all sorts of other crafts relating to everyday life.

 The building is beautiful, but to be honest, I didn’t find the exhibitions that interesting.
-If you are pressed for time, this is the one museum I would consider skipping, unless you have a particular interest in historical Bruges artefacts.
+If you are pressed for time, this is the one museum I would consider skipping unless you have a particular interest in historical artefacts from Bruges.

 Gruuthusemuseum is included on the Bruges Museum Card.